Home > Atmosphere

 Key Insights

-• Employ curves to counteract exposure changes from effects.
+• Employ curves to counteract brightness changes from effects.

-• Utilize masks for precise light falloff and feathering.
+• Utilize masks and feathering for realistic light falloff.

-• Adjust particle systems for realistic dust effects.
+• Experiment with particle systems for dynamic dust effects.

-• Maintain subtlety in effects for a natural appearance.
+• Maintain subtlety in effects to enhance realism.